jfrob27/pywavan/README.md

 `pip install -i https://test.pypi.org/simple/ pywavan`

-(however pywavan is still at is early stage of delivery/testing)
+(however pywavan is still at its early stage of delivery/testing)